hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 Most HPC systems today are distributed memory architectures, where each node operates independently on a subproblem, with a communication phase each time step, to communicate boundary information, or to perform simple reduction calculations.
 Communications are typically small, but time sensitive.
 Because of this, there is a focus in HPC on low-latency interconnects.

-All modern networks are *switched fabric* -- nodes communicate through one of more network switches (particularly crossbar switches).
+All modern networks are *switched fabric* -- nodes communicate through one or more network switches (particularly crossbar switches).

 #### Infiniband

 Infiniband originated in 1999 from a merger of Next Generation I/O (Intel, Sun and Dell) and Future I/O (Compaq, IBM and HP).
 Infiniband is a switched fabric topology focussed on low latency, that was originally designed to replace PCI.

-In infiniband, the physical connections can be made with copper (up to 10 meters) or optical fibre (up to 10 km), and links can be aggregated to achieve higher bandwidth.
+In Infiniband, the physical connections can be made with copper (up to 10 meters) or optical fibre (up to 10 km), and links can be aggregated to achieve higher bandwidth.

-The initial release of infiniband was single-data rate (SDR) with a theoretical throughput of 2 Gbit/s per link, and an adapter latency of 5 $\mu$s.
+The initial release of Infiniband was single-data rate (SDR) with a theoretical throughput of 2 Gbit/s per link, and an adapter latency of 5 $\mu$s.
 Subsequently this has been extended to double-data rate (DDR), quad-data rate (QDR), fourteen-data rate (FDR), enhanced-data rate (EDR) and high-data rate (HDR), with each update increasing the throughput, up to 50 Gbits/s per link, and reducing the latency to around 0.5 $\mu$s.

 <div class="table-wrapper" markdown="block">